Srivatsav1801/training/python0/week1/Readme.md

 # Week 1:
-it is a set of programs to showcase Conditions in Python
+It is a set of programs to showcase Conditions in Python

 # Deep Thought